pwcremin/react-native-watson/README.md

 [![npm version](https://badge.fury.io/js/react-native-bluemix.svg)](https://badge.fury.io/js/react-native-bluemix)

 ## Overview
-React Native module for using select Bluemix services.
+React Native module (ios and android) for using select Bluemix services.
 Access to Watson services is provided by wrapping the [Watson Developer Cloud](https://github.com/watson-developer-cloud/swift-sdk)

 There is example code for all services in the [rn-bluemix-boilerplace](https://github.com/pwcremin/rn-bluemix-boilerplate) repo.
 This is also a great repo to get you up and running quickly with a new React Native project that uses the most popular modules.